Witness Interviews in Internal Investigations: The US Perspective

 13.2 Preparing for the interview

-The decision to conduct scoping interviews should be made strategically, balancing considerations such as the risk of tipping off individuals against the benefit of information that can scope the investigation effectively.
+The decision to conduct scoping interviews should be made strategically, balancing considerations such as the risk of tipping off individuals against the benefit of obtaining information that can scope the investigation effectively.

 13.2.3 Length of interview